 Pilar literally added “a little of this and a little of that.”
 At the time I didn’t know what the “this” or the “that” was, but the kitchen smelled amazing — like a ripe vegetable garden — and what she created was a traditional Andalusian tomato Gazpacho.
-It was beautiful and delicious.
+It was beautiful and delicious, and as a professional Chef, I immediately had to figure out exactly what was going on.

-(Turns out, most of the “little of this and a little of that” was raw onion, raw garlic, extra virgin olive oil, and vinegar.)
+Well it turns out, most of the “little of this and a little of that” was raw onion, raw garlic, extra virgin olive oil, and vinegar.

 Though a summer tomato gazpacho holds a special place in my heart, I love making gazpacho with other fruits in the summertime, too.

-My Creamy Avocado Gazpacho recipe, was inspired by traditional Gazpacho — fresh, seasonal vegetables and fruit, balanced with acid and salt.
+My Creamy Avocado Gazpacho Soup recipe — a green gazpacho — was inspired by traditional Gazpacho — fresh, seasonal vegetables and fruit, balanced with acid and salt.

 What exactly is Gazpacho?